 Yet, in many areas of the world people increasingly turn to the Internet for information, including God’s Word.
 Such vastly different needs present unique challenges to our Bible translation partners—and to JAARS as we seek solutions to make God’s Word accessible to all.

 Experience shows our partners that God’s Word can be most powerful for an oral people group if they hear it or see it.
-Providing heart-language Scripture in audio or visual form—the form most engaging and useful to the people—ensures that they’re much more likely to study, understand, and share it.
+Providing Scripture in audio or visual form—a form most engaging and and clearly understandable to the people—ensures that they’re much more likely to study, understand, and share it.
 Videos and solar-powered audio players can make all the difference.

 The expanding use of computers, netbooks, or mobile devices to access the Internet poses a very different challenge.
 Worldwide, for the 3.5 billion people who have Internet access, websites and mobile phone apps are critical features for encouraging the use of Scripture.
 Developing these media advances takes studios, training, equipment, and plenty of innovation.